bright/new-www/_posts/2018-02-08-microbenchmarking-on-android.md

 Writing a microbenchmark can be as simple as running some piece of code in a loop and measuring the time.
 You can also use one of the existing frameworks which have some useful features like the possibility to easily configure the way your benchmarks will be executed.

 Unfortunately, if you are willing to perform the tests on Android, you can't use probably the most advanced library, [JMH](http://openjdk.java.net/projects/code-tools/jmh/), as it uses some part of the Java API not available in Android API.
+This fact might discourage you from using Android platform for your benchmarks but you should bear in mind ART and Dalvik have significantly different characteristics from the JVM so optimizing code for JVM may be pessimizing it for Android (take a look at [this commit in Gson library](https://github.com/google/gson/commit/084047d80b582317f382536604373cafa14583a4)).

 ## Manual measurements ##